Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 dsireadbuf = *number* **(G)**

 > Scale factor that determines the size of the DSI/TCP readahead buffer, default is 12.
-This is multiplies with the DSI server quantum (default 1MiB) to give the size of the buffer.
+This is multiplied with the DSI server quantum (default 1 MiB) to give the size of the buffer.
+Because the quantum now counts write data only, the buffer covers that many data bytes of inbound transfer.
 Increasing this value might increase throughput in fast local networks for volume to volume copies.
 >
 > ***NOTE:*** This buffer is allocated per afpd child process, so specifying large values will eat up large amount of memory (buffer size \* number